 - Special Education Multi Categorical K - 6

-The Department of Education has developed a mission statement which correlates with the mission of the College but epitomizes the uniqueness of the teacher preparation program by embracing the Skilled, Reflective, and Responsive Teacher model.
+The Department of Education has developed a mission statement which correlates with the mission of the University but epitomizes the uniqueness of the teacher preparation program by embracing the Skilled, Reflective, and Responsive Teacher model.

 The faculty are committed to educating students to be thoughtful, productive, engaged, and responsible citizens.
 The mission of Teacher Education at Glenville State University is to deliver quality undergraduate teacher preparation programs which meet the increasing need for exceptional teachers in West Virginia and beyond.

 * to deliver quality programs to prepare educators to meet the challenges of educating children, youth, adolescents, and adults to be functional members of society

 *ensure that teacher educators are employable in local, regional and national marketplaces.
 This is accomplished through state, regional, and national accreditation of educational programs

-Graduates of the GSC teacher preparation program are involved in educational endeavors which have included service in the following capacities:
+Graduates of the GSU teacher preparation program are involved in educational endeavors which have included service in the following capacities:

 - Assistant State Superintendent of Schools